Asthma in Teens and Adults - Exams and Tests

 to 6 months, depending on how well your asthma is controlled.

-During checkups, your doctor will ask whether your symptoms and
+During checkups, your doctor will ask about information you may have tracked in an

 peak expiratory flow have held steady, improved, or